Article Audience: Joomla Webmasters / Generic Users

 There are a number of commercial comment components.
 The most popular, and most functional is the JomComment component.

-Setting up the comment component should be fairly easily, and we will skip this part.
+Setting up the comment component should be fairly easy, and we will skip this part.

 Once you have published the required feeds, you need some way of displaying these feeds to your users.
 The mod_html component is a good tool to publish these.